keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/5. Privilege Escalation/SUID Privilege Escalation/writeup.md

 We can see from above screenshot we were normal user but after running backup script it spawn a new root shell and now we are root user.

-### This is just demo lab for understanding in real systems there are not this kind of vulnerable program exists attacker try different techniques and misconfigurations.
+### This lab intentionally uses a vulnerable SUID program for educational purposes.
+In real environments, attackers typically exploit existing SUID misconfigurations or vulnerable privileged binaries rather than creating a new SUID binary themselves.

 ## 3).
 Detection & Log Analysis